team-eternity/eternity/docs/readme.txt

   * Added the +Skill5Fast prefix flag for non-Decorate frame and framedelta definitions.

+  * Allowed 0-tic initial states if the states are DECORATE, and don't have their duration modified—or aren't made the spawnstate of a thing—by dehacked.

   * Added the offset(,) Decorate state specifier which exists in ZDoom and is used to set the misc1 and misc2 flags, which are also capable of